mattpap/masters-thesis/sphinx/src/groebner.rst

 specified the list of symbols explicitly using ``Vx``.
 In general this is unnecessary and :func:`solve` can work perfectly without this knowledge.
 However, in our case this additional piece of information was significant, because it guaranteed proper order of color assignments in the solution.
-Most functions in SymPy can derive variables of the problem being solved on their own, but in complex situations this may lead to wrong results or at least can complicate analysis of solutions.
+Most functions in |sympy| can derive variables of the problem being solved on their own, but in complex situations this may lead to wrong results or at least can complicate analysis of solutions.
 If unsure what a particular function will do, always specify variables explicitly.

 Algebraic geometry
 ------------------

-Geometry is one of the primary subjects taught during elementary mathematics classes and using SymPy for studying theorems of Euclidean geometry seems a very promising idea.
+Geometry is one of the primary subjects taught during elementary mathematics classes and using |sympy| for studying theorems of Euclidean geometry seems a very promising idea.
 For example, lets consider a rhombus (in a fixed coordinate system).
 We would like to prove a theorem that diagonals of a rhombus are mutually perpendicular.
 We are of course interested in a purely algorithmic approach to solve this problem.
 To prove